 Upon arriving, we were greeted at the door and shown to our huge, comfortable, modern room.
 Then, he brought us a tray of snacks that included the best fresh mozzarella di bufala I have ever had.
 And I have consumed so much mozzarella di bufala in my day.
 That right there sold us on extending our visit to Salerno by another day.

-If you don’t have a Daniele in your life, check out this private 2.5-hour walking tour of Salerno with a local guide.
+If you don’t have a Daniele in your life, check out this affordable Salerno guided walking tour with a local guide.

 If it isn’t obvious, I cannot say enough great things about Daniele and Salerno Antica B&B. Do yourself a favor and at least follow him on Instagram and/or Facebook where he posts beautiful photos and the most enchanting Instagram stories.
 Signed, Salerno Antica’s #1 fan. 😂